-When you are working in an office, if the environment is too noisy, productivity can suffer.
-If employees are collaborating on a project and gathering in a single office, if there is not enough soundproofing, the noise of their conversation can be distracting to the others outside that office.
-Employees gathering in the break room can also potentially create noise for the rest of the office.
+In an office setting, the surrounding environment matters.
+If it’s too noisy, productivity can suffer.
+If employees are collaborating on a project and there is not enough soundproofing, the noise of their conversation can distract others outside that office.
+Employees in the break room can also potentially create noise for the rest of the office.
 If your business handles a lot of confidential information, making sure you have adequate soundproofing is crucial to maintaining the privacy of your clients.
 Here, we will look at the importance of soundproofing your office building.

 Why Many Buildings Are Not Soundproofed

-When older buildings were constructed, obstructing sound was not one of the most important qualities that architects thought of.
+When older buildings were constructed, sound was not one of the most important qualities architects designed for.
 Offices were designed to serve their main function, and things like soundproofing only came up when acoustics were an important piece of that function.
-However, as workplaces have evolved over time, we have learned how important soundproofing can be to privacy and productivity.
+However, as workplaces have evolved, we have learned how important soundproofing can be to privacy, productivity, and employee happiness.

 If the walls of your office building are paper thin and you can always hear what is happening in the next room, it is time to remodel your office building to improve its soundproofing.
-You do not need to completely rebuild everything to do this; there are acoustical treatments that you can have installed to take care of the soundproofing in your office with ease.
+You do not need to completely rebuild to do this; there are acoustical treatments that you can have installed with ease to take care of the soundproofing issues.

 The Benefits of Soundproofing Your Office